LaQuay/marcvila.me/_hackathons/tellmedleaflet-hackforgood-2017.md

 > and designers to build applications and services that make massive use of data and aim to create
 > a social impact and build a better world.

-> Hacking starts at 10:00 AM on Friday and end at 11:00 AM on Saturday.
+> Hacking starts at 10:00 AM on Friday and ends at 11:00 AM on Saturday.

 ### The solution